TomAnthony/mariokart64-guide/readme.md

 ## Royal Raceway (Royal)

-- If you get lightning'ed before the jump and you aren’t able to stop and go over the jump then hit the brakes just before landing on the opposite bank so you plop directly into the water, as is slightly faster than rolling down the bank.
+- If you get lightning'd before the jump and you aren’t able to stop and go over the jump then hit the brakes just before landing on the opposite bank so you plop directly into the water, as is slightly faster than rolling down the bank.
 - If a hunt the leader goes over the jump as the leader is in the air, it will land and wait for them, but they will not get hit by it.
 You can use this as defence when leading, and should keep it in mind when attacking.
 - If there is a lightning in play and you are not leading the pack (meaning someone else will likely get targeted by the lightning as they are going for the jump), you can use the second zipper as a defence (you are invincible when you are on it).
 You can turn and ram repeatedly into the wall and stay on the booster for several seconds, meaning you won’t be lightning’d and now can make a break for the jump.
 Keep this in mind when attacking.
 - [*Experimental*] If you hop just before the end of the ramp and keep the hop button held down you won't bounce on landing (which is bad as it can put you over the boxes).

 ## Bowser’s Castle (Bowser’s)

 - The two jumps are an ideal place to lightning people.
-Learn to break and triple tap (back to full speed) to throw off people's timing, and don't forget a hop can save you (see driving tips).
+Learn to brake and triple tap (back to full speed) to throw off people's timing, and don't forget a hop can save you (see driving tips).
 - If you have multiple people ahead of you, it can be wise to let the leader over the jump and then lightning them in to the second jump (harder to do though) so the people behind may go in on the second jump.

 ## D.K.’s Jungle Parkway (DKs)